gt-cs3220/gt-cs3220.github.io/project2.md

 ## Part 2: Complete the pipeline

 **Description**:
 In this part, you will complete the entire ISA.
-Your program should run with testall.mem case we provide.
+Your program should run with testall2.mem case we provide.
 You don't need to implement data forwarding in this part.

 **Grading**:

-It should pass testall.mem file in behavior simulation.
+It should pass testall2.mem file in behavior simulation.
 In this design, we will only ask you to check the behavior behavior correctness.
 In the next project, you will generate bitstreams and test your code on FPGA.
 Hence, it is good to check whether your code is being synthesized or not.

-If it does not pass testall.mem file, there is no partial grading.
+If it does not pass testall2.mem file, there is no partial grading.
 Only for this assignment, we will accept a late submission with a penalty.

 **Late submission**: If you can submit the successful design of pipeline by project #3 deadline, you will receive 8 pts out of 15 pts in total including part-1, regardless of part-1's score.